NickSannito/shopping-2022/README.md

 - Make a copy of the 'default_products.csv' and call the copy 'products.csv'.

 - Now, if you'd like to edit the products that the shopping cart app is able to handle, you can do so locally via the 'products.csv' file.

+## Emailing Receipts

+**adapted from Prof. Rosetti's ReadME
+- First, sign up for a SendGrid account at this site: https://signup.sendgrid.com/

+- Then follow the instructions to complete your "Single Sender Verification", clicking the link in a confirmation email to verify your account.
+You should also be able to access this via the settings menu.

+- Then create a SendGrid API Key with "full access" permissions.
+We'll want to store the API Key value in an environment variable called ```SENDGRID_API_KEY```

+- Also set an environment variable called ```SENDER_ADDRESS``` to be the same email address as the single sender address you just associated with your SendGrid account.

+- Once your SendGrid has been setup, when you run the app, you will have the option to send the customer an email

+- To send an email, type 'yes' when prompted

+- After the customer's email address has been imputed, an email copy of the receipt should be sent.